maths/moodle-qtype_stack/doc/en/CAS/Numbers.md

 The display of numbers is controlled by Maxima's `texnumformat` command, which STACK modifies.

-Stack provides two variables to control the display of integers and floats repectively.
+Stack provides two variables to control the display of integers and floats respectively.
 The default values are

     stackintfmt:"~d";
     stackfltfmt:"~a";